mysrcs/hugooooo/content/alpha-details.md

 # Sourcehut's public alpha stage

 Sourcehut is considered alpha quality today.
-However, the service is rapidly advancing towards stability, and is may already be suitable for your needs.
+However, the service is rapidly advancing towards stability, and it may already be suitable for your needs.

 ## Alpha guarantees